lbilli/Jib.jl/README.md

   a `Connection` object.
 - `disconnect(::Connection)`: terminate the connection.
 - `check_all(::Connection, ::Wrapper)`: process available responses, **not blocking**.
-  Return the number of messages processed. **Needs to be called regularly**.
+  Return the number of messages processed. **Needs to be called regularly!**
 - `start_reader(::Connection, ::Wrapper)`: start a `Task` for background processing.
 - methods that send specific requests to the server.
   Refer to the official IB `EClient` class documentation for further details and method signatures.